Friends Mission Statement

 - To disseminate information about the constructed vessel and early English settlements in America.

 - To exhibit and display the constructed vessel at public functions and events for educational, cultural and historical purposes.

-- To act as the non-profit arm of the Roanoke Island Commission and to advise the Commission on matters pertinent to the development and operation of the Site.
+- To act as the non-profit arm of Roanoke Island Festival Park and to advise the Executive Director on matters pertinent to the development and operation of the site.